omerk/docs.electrolama.com/docs/radio-docs/index.md

 **Coordinator:** This is the firmware you need if you're going to be using your stick with zigbee2mqtt, ZHA (Home Assistant) or any other ZNP-firmware-compliant software.

 You can find the coordinator firmware downloads under [`coordinator/Z-Stack_3.x.0/bin`](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_3.x.0/bin) in the [Z-Stack-firmware repository](https://github.com/Koenkk/Z-Stack-firmware).
-Pick the latest release available for your stick:
+Pick the latest release available for your stick that matches the following template:

 | Stick | Coordinator Firmware |
 |--|--|